vishal-verma-96/Python_Project/README.md

 # 🐝 Honey Production Analysis (1998 - 2021)

 ## 📌 Introduction
 Honey production is an integral part of the agricultural industry and plays a vital role in pollination, ecosystem balance, and economic growth.
 This analysis delves into the honey production trends in the United States from 1998 to 2021.
-By examining key metrics such as honey yield per colony, total production, and production value, we uncover valuable insights into the industry's evolution, including the impact of Colony Collapse Disorder (CCD), a significant concern that emerged in 2006.
+By examining key metrics such as honey yield per colony, total production, and production value, we uncover valuable insights into the industry's evolution, including the impact of Colony Collapse Disorder (CCD).

 ## 🔍 Objectives
 1. Analyze honey production yield trends from 1998 to 2021.
 2. Explore state-wise honey production patterns over time.
-3. Investigate trends in colony numbers and yield before the CCD crisis in 2006.
+3. Investigate trends in colony numbers and yield .
 4. Examine relationships between total honey production and production value.
 5. Assess the changes in the production value, which reflects market demand.